Penn Jillette went on a crazy diet and lost a lot of weight.

 “I had watermelon.
 Usually when I eat watermelon it’s a joke amount, like a whole watermelon, cut up and very cold.
 Watermelon is magic.
 It’s like candy but really good for me.
 There seems to be no limit to the amount of watermelon I can eat.” (binge behavior, food moralizing)

 “…I was hungry after our Vegas show at the Rio… I got up and had a hummus wrap with Tabasco.
 This was store-bought and a bit too salty.
 That wasn’t enough, so I had a bunch of spoonfuls of peanut butter.
 This is my downfall — too salty, too sugary, too high fat, oil, and salt, but so good.
 I ate so much it would make you sick.
 It made me happy.” (binge and then guilt.
-Serious fucking alarm bells for disordered eating going off for me right now)
+Serious alarm bells for disordered eating going off right now)

-Time to catch up on all our episodes!
+Catch up on all our episodes!